Receptionist - Calworks

 • Knowledge and understanding of the concepts of Harm Reduction, Trauma Informed Care and the dynamics of domestic violence

-• Knowledge of resources including legal, medical, housing, educational and social service agencies and other resources in the community
+• Knowledge of resources including legal, medical, housing, educational and social service agencies and other resources

-• Ability to work with a diverse population and provide culturally competent advocacy;
+• Ability to work with a diverse population and provide culturally competent advocacy

 • Ability to deescalate aggressive/agitated individuals